-For gradient estimation, \citet{Titsias2014} consider the reparametrization trick with $\theta=\mu+C\omega$, where $\omega \sim f(\omega)=N(0,I_d)$, $\mu$ is the variational posterior mean and $\Sigma=CC^\top$ is the variational posterior covariance with lower triangular Cholesky factor $C$ and with the diagonal elements of $C$ being positive.
-Hence, $\lambda = (\mu, C)$ and (\ref{lbqr}) becomes, apart from terms not depending on $\lambda$,
+For gradient estimation, \citet{Titsias2014} consider the reparameterization trick with $\theta=\mu+C\omega$, where $\omega \sim \mathcal{N}(0,I_d)$, $\mu$ is the variational posterior mean and $\Sigma=CC^\top$ is the variational posterior covariance with lower triangular Cholesky factor $C$ and with the diagonal elements of $C$ being positive.
+Hence, $\lambda$ contains $\mu$ and the non-zero elements of $C$ and (\ref{lbqr}) becomes, apart from terms not depending on $\lambda$,

-and note that $\log |C|=\sum_i \log C_{ii}$ since $C$ is lower triangular. \citet{Titsias2014} derived the gradient of \eqref{eq:ELBO_chol_param_Sigma}, and it is straightforward to estimate the expectation $E_f$ unbiasedly by simulating one or more samples $\omega\sim f$ and computing the average, i.e. plain Monte Carlo integration.
+and note that $\log |C|=\sum_i \log C_{ii}$ since $C$ is lower triangular. \citet{Titsias2014} derive the gradient of \eqref{eq:ELBO_chol_param_Sigma}, and it is straightforward to estimate the expectation $E_\omega$ unbiasedly by simulating one or more samples $\omega$ and computing their average, i.e. plain Monte Carlo integration.
 The method can also be considered in conjunction with data subsampling. \citet{Kucukelbir2016} considered a similar approach.